 “You can’t be what you can’t see.”

 This idea ended up in a sort of vicious circle.
 Where there are no girls there will be no girls.
-Kristina added that the ESL platforms were open for girls as well of course and that girls were higly welcome but would just not apply.
+Kristina added that the ESL platforms were open for girls as well of course and that girls were highly welcome but would just not apply.
 So more events for attracting girls for eSports are clearly needed in order to demonstrate girls this interesting free-time activity and trigger a wish that might already be there but not put into practice yet.

 As French native Odile Limpach impressively demonstrated the differences between the French and the German culture with regard to working moms.
 After having studied in Paris and New York Odile followed her carreer consequently in Germany.
 She started in Duisburg, moved to Hamburg and later to Dusseldorf and Cologne.
-She hold several positions including two employments as a Managing Director in the games industry until she became a professor at the University of Applied Sciences in Cologne responsible for the Cologne Game Lab.
-During all those years she got 3 children – and a dog, as she impishly added.
+She had held several positions including two employments as a Managing Director in the games industry until she became a professor at the University of Applied Sciences in Cologne responsible for the Cologne Game Lab.
+During all those years she got three children – and a dog, as she impishly added.

 In France her friends and family regard the fact of having a successful high-level career AND children as quite normal.
 In Germany Odile will automatically be either super woman or a bad mother.
-Anyway, she will be judged.
+Anyway she will be judged.
 Which is not the case in France.

-Apart from creating a fairer tax systems which incentivates motherhood and establishing more childcare structures for under 6 year-olds, Odile calls for a change of culture and mindset.
-In France children are rather seen as “adults in progress”, who need as much different input as possible to flourish.
+Apart from creating a fairer tax system which incentivates motherhood and establishing more childcare structures for under 6 year-olds, Odile calls for a change of culture and mindset.
+In France children are rather seen as “adults in progress” who need as much different input as possible to flourish.
 Germans think that a child is raised best by its parents or within its own family.
 This idea must be overcome in order to really change the situations within companies when it comes to hiring mothers.
 As a final advice for the ladies in the audience, Odile finished saying:

 Finally Linda Kruse encouraged her audience to found an own company.
 She reported from the beginnings of establishing her company “The Good Evil” in 2013.
 Motivation is key, she said.
 While bringing a start-up to life, hundreds of things need to be done at the same time.
 So your desire to be successful with an own company needs to be really strong to prevent you from giving up too early.
 After that 1) a good idea, 2) a solid business plan, 3) a reliable team/partner(s), 4) some initial capital and 5) a good network is needed.